Symmetry restoration in mean-field approaches: Projection methods and nuclear density functional theory

-The traditional applications of symmetry restoration for EDF are combined with the use of the generator coordinate method with collective continuous coordinates (deformation parameters, pairing gaps, etc) so as to describe low energy collective states.
-An alternative is to use multi-quasiparticle excitations as discrete generating coordinates (like in the Projected Shell Model discussed in \ref{sec:P+Q}) to achieve flexibility in generating the correlated wave function.
-This approach is similar in spirit to the shell model, but contrary to this approach an intrinsic mean-field well adapted to the physics of the problem is used in the projected shell model, allowing for a restricted set of excitations to be considered for a faithful description of states.
+The traditional applications of symmetry restoration for EDF are combined with the use of the generator coordinate method with collective continuous coordinates (deformation parameters, pairing gaps, etc) so as to describe low-energy collective states.
+An alternative is to use multi-quasiparticle excitations as discrete generating coordinates (like in the Projected Shell Model discussed in {\Sec}~\ref{sec:P+Q}) to gain flexibility in generating the correlated wave function.
 Both the projected shell model and the Shell Model employ restricted configuration spaces that require the introduction of a core as well as effective charges.
-Recently, a No Core Configuration Interaction method has been implemented along with the density-independent SV Skyrme interaction \cite{(Sat16d)}.
-The method is similar in spirit to the projected shell model but uses the full configuration space, removing the need for a core and/or effective charges.
-The present implementation of the No Core configuration interaction uses p-h excitations of Slater determinants projected to good angular momentum and isospin and has been used to study the excitation spectrum of several $N\approx Z$ nuclei as well as $\beta$ decay matrix elements \cite{Konieczka2016,Konieczka2018}.
-Also matrix elements of exotic processes exploring the physics beyond the Standard Model of particle physics have been analyzed.
+Recently, a No Core Configuration Interaction (NCCI) method was implemented along with the density-independent SV Skyrme interaction \cite{(Sat16d)}.
+The method uses the full configuration space, removing the need for a core and/or effective charges.
+The present implementation of NCCI used p-h excitations of Slater determinants projected to good angular momentum and isospin and was employed to study excitation spectra of several $N\approx Z$ nuclei as well as $\beta$-decay and exotic-processes matrix elements \cite{Konieczka2016,Konieczka2018}.